peteroupc/Numbers/docs/PeterO.Numbers.EFloats.md

 <b>Return Value:</b>

-An arbitrary-precision decimal number whose significand is shifted the given number of bits.
+An arbitrary-precision binary number whose significand is shifted the given number of bits.
 Signals an invalid operation and returns NaN (not-a-number) if  <i>ed2</i>
  is a signaling NaN or if  <i>ed2</i>
  is not an integer, is negative, has an exponent other than 0, or has an absolute value that exceeds the maximum precision specified in the context.